February 8, 202610 min read

 4

-Agentic Audit (Hephaestus)
+Agentic Audit (Vulcan)

 Security and logic audit — final verification before commit